Healing Outreach Prevention & Education

 Learn

-The “Stewards of Children” program teaches local adults to prevent, recognize, and react responsibly to child abuse.
+The “Darkness to Light” program teaches local adults to prevent, recognize, and react responsibly to child abuse.
 Learn more

 Types of Abuse